Fajar-RahmadJaya/KeyTik/README.md

 ## User Safety (For Those Who Worry About Virus Or Data Safety) :
 I don't make this software for that reason and this software is open source, so you can rest assured.
 If you still have doubt, you can try [Virus Total](https://www.virustotal.com/gui/home/upload) to scan it.
 Virus Total is known for it being a free online service that analyzes files and URLs for viruses, malware, and other malicious content by scanning them with a wide range of antivirus engines and security tools.
 The scan is done each version release to ensure safety in each version.
 The conclusion is, i don't intend to add virus or take your personal data intentionally or without your permission.
 I want to build trust with you so you can use KeyTik without worry.

 But if you still have some doubt, i also include non built version on release.
 With it you can check the source code yourself.
-You can also build it yourself, i also include buld guide on the download or you can check it [here](https://github.com/Fajar-RahmadJaya/KeyTik/blob/main/Build%20Guide.txt).
+You can also build it yourself, i also include build guide on the download or you can check it [here](https://github.com/Fajar-RahmadJaya/KeyTik/blob/main/Build%20Guide.txt).
 So there are 2 download version in each release starting from version 1.2.
 They are normal and source code version.
 Normal version is download version which i build it myself using the same code as in source code version so you don't have to.
 I use python library [Pyinstaller](https://github.com/pyinstaller/pyinstaller) to built it.
-The source code version is download version that not builded, in other word it's the raw code.
+The source code version is download version that not built, in other word it's the raw code.
 People usually prefer this version to made sure there isn't anything suspicious because if it's source code they can check it themself.
 You typically can't do this if it's in executable format because usually executable contain binary which make it difficult to check.

 But at the end at least for KeyTik, what i build and what you build yourself is the same if you use the same technique and command like me using Pyinstaller because i build the normal version using the same code in the source code version.
 To make it work, you need to install the required python library or build it yourself into executable.
 So if you don't want an extra step then, normal version is what you need.
 If you want only the source code or have no problem with extra step, then source code version is what you need.